kuprety/database-design/README.md

+# DataBase-Appsmith

+This is the UI for BabbleBuddies!
+In the home screen, the user can choose to be a student, teacher, or traveler.
+In the interface, each of these personas can view/edit different database.

+Appsmith for DataDase
 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.